50 Things You Need to Do Before the Fall

 Arm yourself for allergy season

 You may feel like you’ve just escaped the pollen-induced snot-fest of spring but ragweed allergy season is right around the corner come fall, says Carolyn Dean, MD, ND, author of The Complete Natural Medicine Guide to Women’s Health.
 So now is the time to talk to your doctor about your particular sensitivities and what you can do to treat them.
 Many allergy meds are over the counter these days or you can try a more natural route by drinking plenty of water and supplementing with magnesium citrate, she says.
+Check out these hidden travel gems that are cheaper in the offseason.

 Make it rain money with a garage sale